How do I know if counselling is for me?

 Are you qualified?

-I am a registered member of the British Association for Counselling and Psychotherapy (MBACP).
-I have therefore been assessed and met the level required to be recognised as a qualified counsellor or psychotherapist.
-This has also been independently verified by Psychology Today and Counselling Directory.
+Yes, I’m a registered member of the British Association for Counselling and Psychotherapy (MBACP).
+This means that I’ve met the level required to be recognised as a qualified counsellor or psychotherapist in adult counselling and adult psychotherapy services.
+I also have a Masters degree (MSc) in Psychology, a diploma in Transactional Analysis Counselling, and a diploma in Bereavement Counselling.

 Does what we talk about in therapy remain confidential?